johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 This construct causes our handler to return an **observable** &#8212; a stream (containing only a single value in our case, but still, a stream) of values.

-If you make this change, then re-issue the `get-customers` message (run `npm run get-customers` in terminal 3), you'll get a rather ugly failure in the `nestMicroservice` window.
+If you make this change, then re-issue the `/get-customers` message (run `npm run get-customers` in terminal 3), you'll get a rather ugly failure in the `nestMicroservice` window.
 This is our fault!
 We aren't handling this case, which, again, is expected of any Nest microservice transporter.

 ### What's Next